Does site speed impact the conversion rate of eCommerce websites?

-A conversion rate is a percentage of users who take the desired action.
-It means the user converts when they decide to purchase a product and click on the “buy” button.
+A conversion rate is the percentage of users who take the desired action.
+It means the user converts when they decide to purchase a product and click the “buy” button.

-Depending on what your focus is, it can be a little different for every site.
+Depending on your focus, it can be a little different for every site.